EuanRiggans/BulkURLOpener/README.md

 ## To Do List

-- Completely remove dependency on Jquery.
 - Switch to using Bootstrap 5 once in stable release.
-- Add button in settings for desktop users to check if there is a new version available for download.
 - Refactor some of the old code which is quite clunky.
 - Improve design of settings page.